MrToph/cmichelio/src/pages/goals-2022/index.md

 (I'll do this with my anon, so please don't ask me about what I'm building.)

 On a related note, I don't see myself ever going back to traditional non-DAO employment.
-With Code4rena, Immunefi, Spearbit I have three great ways to work in security in a decentralized manner: It's _truely flexible_ about the workload (compared to what "flexible work hours" means in traditional companies) and I don't have anyone to report to or join weekly meetings.
+With Code4rena, Immunefi, Spearbit I have three great ways to work in security in a decentralized manner: It's _truly flexible_ about the workload (compared to what "flexible work hours" means in traditional companies) and I don't have anyone to report to or join weekly meetings.

 I've never been happier with my work arrangements.